Irreconcilables (Philippines): Detention and later release

-Mabini died on May 13, 1903, less than three months safter his return from exile, at the age of 38.
+Mabini died at the age of 38 on May 13, 1903, less than three months after his return from exile.

 Ricarte never took the oath.
 He was deported to Hong Kong in February 1903 and secretly returned to the Philippines in 1904.
-After being arrested and imprisoned, he was deported in 1910 to Hong Kong in 1910.
-He moved to Japan, living in Yokohama and returning to the Philippines in mid 1942, while he Philippines was under wartime Japanese rule.
+After being arrested and imprisoned, he was again deported to Hong Kong in 1910.
+He moved to Japan, living in Yokohama and returning to the Philippines in mid 1942, while the Philippines was under wartime Japanese rule.